damminhtien/awesome-early-startup-cloud-services/README.md

-# awesome early startup cloud services
+# Awesome early startup cloud services
 Awesome lists about all kinds of cloud service providers focus on dX and uX

 Hot trend now: :fire: Total free: :moneybag: Free 80%: :money_with_wings: Familiar with dev: :computer: